Introduction

 Application

-Software that uses Locutus as a back-end.
-This includes native software distributed independenly of Locutus but which uses Locutus as a back-end (perhaps bundling Locutus), and web applications that are distributed over Locutus and run in a web browser.
+Software that uses Freenet as a back-end.
+This includes native software distributed independenly of Freenet but which uses Freenet as a back-end (perhaps bundling Freenet), and web applications that are distributed over Freenet and run in a web browser.

 Contract